TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-dhw-changes.md

 The measured tank temp doesn't quite reach the target of 60°C. More importantly, the temperature sensor is all over the place.
 There's some crazy values reported.
 Either conditions in the store are turbulent or the sensor is misbehaving.

 My best guess is that the store is reaching 70+°C but for whatever reason the temperature sensor is seeing 20°C less with lots of variation.
 Is the sensor on the other side of an air bubble?
 Or maybe it's become slightly detached from the side of the heat exchanger?
-Or perhaps its just a dodgy sensor.
+Or perhaps it's just a dodgy sensor.

 # Bleeding Radiators